Circom language tutorial with circomlib walkthrough

 Remember, signals are field elements, and && is not a valid operator for field elements.

-However, if you constrain a and b to be zero and 1, you can achieve the same effect using multiplication
+However, if you constrain a and b to be 0 and 1, you can constrain c, a, and b to follow the behavior of an AND gate.

 template And() {